Welcome!

 Get on the Air

-Our station is available almost every Saturday (when there aren’t U of O home games) from noon to 2:00 pm at the Eugene Science Center, 2300 Leo Harris Pkwy, Eugene.
+Our station is attended almost every Saturday (when there aren’t U of O home games) from noon to 2:00 pm at the Eugene Science Center, 2300 Leo Harris Pkwy, Eugene, and weekdays when school field trips are planned.
 Visitors can see new state-of-the-art radio transceivers and radio demonstration equipment.
-Come visit, and bring your family!
+Morse Code instruction is also always available for the children.
+Come visit and bring your family!
+The Science Center charges an admission fee.
+To confirm the W7PXL station is operating when you visit, send an email to: esc.stationmgr@valleyradioclub.org.

 Are you a new ham?